Want to make sure someone can help you deal with your finances and legal affairs if you get sick? You might want a Power of Attorney.

 A standard Power of Attorney, often just called a “Power of Attorney” with no other descriptor in the title, is a document that you use to appoint someone to deal with your legal and financial affairs only while you are capable.

-A standard Power of Attorney usually becomes invalid when the adult who made it becomes incapable.
-This is because the person you have appointed (your “Attorney“) is meant to follow your very specific instructions.
+The person you appointed (your “Attorney“) must follow your very specific instructions.
 If you cannot instruct them anymore, then they must stop working on your behalf.
+This means if you become incapable, your standard Power of Attorney will likely become invalid.

-So if you have made a standard Power of Attorney, and you have a stroke or other illness that renders you mentally incapable, then your Attorney must stop acting under that Power of Attorney immediately.
-If you want your Attorney to be able to keep helping you even if you get sick, then you want to make an Enduring Power of Attorney.
+If you have made a standard Power of Attorney, and you have a stroke or other illness that renders you mentally incapable, then your Attorney must stop acting under that document immediately.
+If you want your Attorney to be able to keep helping you even if you get sick, then you should make an Enduring Power of Attorney.

 Enduring Powers of Attorney

 The most commonly used Power of Attorney in BC is an enduring Power of Attorney.
-An enduring Power of Attorney is a document that appoints someone to look after your legal and financial affairs after you have become incapable of doing so yourself.
+This document appoints someone to look after your legal and financial affairs after you become incapable.

-- you are physically incapable, but having difficulties with mental capacity
+- physically incapable, but having difficulties with mental capacity

 Springing Powers of Attorney

 These triggers can be difficult to manage.
-What is your Attorney supposed to do if they can’t get two doctors to declare you unable to manage your affairs, but you are clearly in need of help dealing with your activities of daily living?
+What happens when your attorney can’t get two doctors to declare you unable to manage your affairs?
+You might be in that gray area between “not okay” and “okay”.

-Powers of Attorney are incredibly important documents, and they give your Attorney a lot of power.
+These are are incredibly important documents, and they give your person a lot of power.
 Don’t pick someone to be your Attorney if you can’t trust them to do the work for you as you want it done.

 What does an Attorney do?